ADVANCED PROCEDURES

 This interface is critical for proper activation of the main circuit since a vacuum leak at this interface will impede efficient delivery of emulsified fuel.
 The interface has no seal and is relying solely upon the quality of the fit; imperfections in the intimacy of the fit will allow uncontrolled air to be drawn into the interface and dilute the strength of the vacuum signal.

 A quick method of improving the quality of the surface on the flat end plate with the transfer port is to carefully sand the end plate on some 320 grit sandpaper, a thoughtful process requiring a minimum of passes is required.
 The mating surface in the throttle body is far more difficult to correct.
-The only recommendation is to use some Prussion Blue indicating ink to check for fit of the interface and scrape the surfaces as required to achieve good contact patterns...then match mark the individual auxiliary venturis to their respective bores...very tedious and due to the inherent quality of Weber manufacturing...not recommended as necessary to perform.
+The only recommendation is to use some Prussian Blue indicating ink to check for fit of the interface and scrape the surfaces as required to achieve good contact patterns, then match mark the individual auxiliary venturis to their respective bores.
+Obviously a very tedious process and due to the inherent quality of Weber manufacturing, it is not necessary to perform.

 Installation of Tall (Racing) Auxiliary Venturis